SampleEnvironment/secop-site/source/howtos/busy-sequence.rst

 The two messages involved
 --------------------------

-The handshake described here applies to both ways of triggering an action in SECoP:
+The busy sequence described here applies to both ways of triggering an action in SECoP:

 ``change`` -- Writing to a parameter